Best Overall: How to Cook Everything, The Basics at Amazon

 Recipes: 100 | Pages: 208 | Date Published: 2016

-While "How to Cook Everything: The Basics" (view at Amazon) is the best place to start for the true beginner, there are plenty of other great options depending on what you care most about learning.
+While "How to Cook Everything: The Basics" (view at Amazon) is the best place to start for the true beginner, but there are plenty of other great options depending on what you care most about learning.
 For example, for vegetable-focused cooking, go with "The New Vegetarian Cooking for Everyone" (view at Amazon).

 What to Look for When Buying a Cookbook for Beginners

 A plethora of cookbooks have content curated specifically for novices.
 Take the time to search for a book that contains the information most aligned with current lifestyle choices.
 This is especially true for those who have allergen sensitivities or are practicing vegetarians or vegans.

 Knowing key ingredients likely to be used frequently can be a huge advantage in terms of stocking a pantry for beginner cooks.
 Also, pay attention to whether the author has included budget-friendly tips, such as suggested retailers, suitable substitutions, and items that can be purchased in bulk.